High Output Alternators provide the current you’ll need for LOUD car audio

 The best practice is to do some research on what works for your specific vehicle.

-Learn what is ‘too much’ for your engine. how much amperage does your car or truck need to operate?
+Learn what hangups may be associated with that.
+Like what is ‘too much’ for your engine, how much amperage does your car or truck need to operate, and determining the best use of your available space.

 For instance, if you have an economy car, you may be limited to 300 amps or fewer.
 Vehicles with small engines may not be able to effectively operate alternators larger than 300 amps.